PVKonovalov/flisr/README.md

 # FLISR
 FLISR - Fault Location, Isolation, and Service Restoration service can automate power restoration in seconds, automatically isolating faults and restoring power to disconnected feeders.
+The service uses [Topogrid](https://github.com/PVKonovalov/topogrid) library.
 The FLISR operation logic is described by the following algorithm and consists of four steps:
 1. Determination of failed auto reclosing event
 2. Determination of a faulty section of the network